KaykyObon/KaykyObon/README.md

 ---
 - 🌍 Living in Brazil
-- 🤝 Open to collaborating on DevOps projects and cloud automation
+- Open to collaborating
-- 🧠 Always learning (non-stop!), exploring new tools, and improving skills
+- Always learning and improving
-- 😄 Let’s connect, share knowledge, or just talk about tech
+- Let’s connect, share knowledge, or just talk about tech

-> “Automate the boring stuff, understand the complex stuff, and share the cool stuff.”
+> “Understand, automate, share.”